-Offered in the Fall semester, the Feeding 9 Billion Ideas Congress class allows students enrolled in a 3rd or 4th-year independent studies course to earn credit toward their major by participating in a transdisciplinary project-based class, that begins with the high-energy, weekend-long Feeding 9 Billion Challenge.
+Offered in the Fall semester, the Feeding 9 Billion Ideas Congress class allows students enrolled in a First Year Seminar or a 3rd or 4th-year independent studies course to earn credit toward their major by participating in a transdisciplinary project-based class, that begins with the Feeding 9 Billion Challenge.

 This class offers the chance to develop a real-life project that addresses a problem you care about, in food/sustainability/agriculture.
 Instructors mentor you to work on a solution to a local problem, and the class is designed to develop your confidence as a changemaker.
 You acquire skills that help you in the working-world: you learn to work with peers from an array of backgrounds and disciplines, problem-solve, collaborate diplomatically, and think critically about problems and solutions.